gualtar/gualtar.github.io/_posts/2019-11-01-Casablanca.md

 ![](https://live.staticflickr.com/65535/48998437842_d14e8a29be_z.jpg)

-Close to 10, people started gathering around the entrance which was located to the west side of the main hall.
+Close to 10 am, people started gathering around the entrance which was located to the west side of the main hall.
 Some lined up to take photos with mosaic-decorated fountains.
 From afar, we can see the El Hank lighthouse in the morning mist.
 It was built in 1916 and towering at 167 ft high.

 People were started letting in the mosque.
 There were posted signs for tourists speaking different languages.
 While waiting for people to gather, we ran into a young man from Colorado who was traveling alone.
 He said he had been in Morocco for ten days and would go to Fez in the afternoon.
 I asked about his experience in Marrakesh.
 He said he just ignored all the locals who had hassled him into things and tricks.